 - Impaired motor control.
-Inability to shift positions during sleep can cause discomfort.
+Inability to or difficulty shifting positions during sleep can cause discomfort.

 - Chronic illness.
 Individuals with chronic illnesses such as hypertension, diabetes, and obstructive pulmonary disease are more likely to experience sleep problems.

 - Pain.
-Pain due to secondary complications like spasticity and pressures can disrupt sleep.
+Pain due to secondary complications like spasticity and pressure sores can disrupt sleep.